wallwriting/data_utils/redshift/random_data_generator/README.md

 Collectively, these functions can be used to fill dummy data into tables for testing purposes.
 <br>
 <br>
-random_between: Written in SQL.
+random_digits: Written in SQL.
 Different seed each time it's invoked, even in the same query.
 Two versions, one for integer and one for decimal<br>
 2 arguments<br>
   -min number<br>
   -max number<br>